 4. A Tight, Flexible Setup

-With high-volume photography, it’s important to plan ahead so you’re prepared for any potential scenarios or changes that may arise on the day of your shoot, such as having to shoot in a locker room, library, or gym where a nearby power outlet may not be available.
-Powering a laptop or charging batteries could be a problem; however, there are mobile power solutions available to you, such as the Case Relay Coupler Bundle, which can continuously power your camera with an external battery pack or ACpower, and the ONsite Versa V-Mount Complete Bundle 110V, which provides you with AC power and USB charger options powered by a battery pack.
+With volume photography, it’s important to plan ahead so you’re prepared for any potential scenarios or changes that may arise on the day of your shoot, such as having to shoot in a locker room, library, or gym where a nearby power outlet may not be available.
+Powering a laptop or charging batteries could be a problem; however, there are mobile power solutions available to you, such as the ONsite Relay C Camera Power System which can continuously power your camera.

-When it comes to tethering workstation setups for high-volume photography, you have a variety of options to choose from; however, two of the most popular options high-volume photographers work with are the High Volume Tethering Kit and the High Volume Wireless Tethering Kit.
+When it comes to tethering workstation setups for volume photography, you have a variety of options to choose from; however, one of the most popular options volume photographers work with is the High Volume Tethering Kit.

-Grow Your High-Volume Photography Business with a Custom Tethering Solution
+Grow Your Volume Photography Business with a Custom Tethering Solution

-From better-quality images with less shooting and a faster workflow to better organization and data management using a variety of flexible tethering setup options, tethering was made for the high-volume photographer.
-Learn more about how to grow your high-volume photography business by downloading The High-Volume Photographer’s Guide to Tethering.
+From better-quality images with less shooting and a faster workflow to better organization and data management using a variety of flexible tethering setup options, tethering was made for the volume photographer.
+Learn more about how to grow your volume photography business by downloading The Ultimate Sports, School, and Headshot Portrait Photography Guide